MYANMAR

 Overview

 In 2000, Metta Development Foundation, through its agricultural advisor Humayun Kabir, conducted its first experiments with SRI in Kachin State.
 After a disappointing first year (yields of 1.97-2.73 t/ha - apparently due to late planting) the 2001 average was 5.5 t/ha compared with the typical yield of 2.5 t/ha.
-In the next two years, the average remained over 5 t/ha, with a few yields reaching into the 10-15 t/ha range.
+In the next two years, the average remained over 5 t/ha, with a few yields reaching into the 10+ t/ha range.

 During the 2007 wet season, full-scale SRI (at least 5 to 6 of the practices) was in use on around 10,000 acres in Metta program areas.
-(Kabir estimates that approximately 150,000 acres are cultivated using some of the SRI practices.)
+(Kabir estimated that approximately 150,000 acres are cultivated using some of the SRI practices.)
 Rice yields, which vary significantly with the practices used, are reported from 4 tons per hectare to 10 tons/ha, with most of the averages from 5 to 6 tons/ha (an increase of 100 to 300% over baseline yields of 2 to 3 tons/ha) (see report).

 During 2008, SRI methods were introduced by Metta Foundation in lowland Ayerawadi division, which is in the ‘rice bowl’ of Myanmar.
 The good success there is due to good water control and farmers' desire to lower their agrochemical-related production costs.
 Among other NGOs working with SRI as of 2008 were: GRET in Rakhine State, GAA (German Agro-Action) in Wa region and Ayerawadi division, and World Concern in Kachin, Shan and Chin states.
 A consortium of 20 primarily local NGOs, known as the Food Security Working Group (FSWG) is also supporting SRI trials.

 In 2009-2010, the Metta Development Foundation expanded SRI promotion with CARITAS-Swiss funding to help cyclone-affected communities in the Delta region to recover from the extensive damage caused by Cyclone Nargis.
 Trained in Farmer Field Schools, 633 farmers cultivated 679 acres of rice, harvesting a total of 808 metric tons of rice in three townships of the Ayerawadi division.
 SRI modifications included experiments with direct seeding using labor-saving drum seeders (see report).
+During 2013, SRI began operating through the a Farmer Field School set up in Loi Law in Kachin state by Swiss Aid and local organization Aung Sett Kyar, with funding from the Livelihood and Food Security Trust Fund (LIFT).
+During 2017, SRI is being introduced in Shwebo District, Sagaing, to grow Shwebo Pawsan premium rice varieties by United Nilar Agribusiness Co.
+Ltd. and the Sagaing Region Agricultural Department.
+It is hoped that SRI methods will raise yields and reduce pesticide use.
+As of 2015, Kin Maung Latt from Metta Development Foundation listed 10 NGOs, churches and other agencies that were involved with SRI in Myanmar.

 Progress and Activities